 High-end protein treatments contain natural combinations that harden the hair.
 They are considered to be safe to use under the supervision of hair professionals who know how to properly handle them when they are applied to the hair.

 Natural hair has to dry a certain way and be handled delicately; many testimonials can be found with individuals that handled their hair too roughly with the treatment in which led them to experience more damage.
-Here's what our editor Kami has to say after using one on her type 4 hair:

 2. How often should you do a protein treatment?